frankshearar/Home/Repository-Signatures.md

 NuGet official clients (VS, NuGet.exe and dotNet.exe) will include the NuGet.org keys by default.
 Future versions will add new certificates before the previous one gets expired.
 This means that clients who maintain their versions up to date will have the certificates registered by default.
 Clients running a specific version forever will need to update the keys manually as with any other repository.

 Repositories should use a code signing certificate issued by a CA, with revocation information support.
-If the certificate is not trusted, or the certificate revocation information is not available, the restore operation will produce a warning unless the “allowUntrustedRoot” option is set.
+If the certificate is not trusted, or the certificate revocation information is not available, the restore operation will produce a warning unless the `allowUntrustedRoot` option is set.

 #### Add a new repository
 When adding a new repository, the client will query the service index, if repository signatures are announced the client will try to add the keys to the configuration file.
 These additions will only work if the certificates chain to a trusted root.
 When adding a repository with untrusted certificates, the client will produce a warning with instructions on how to update the configuration file:

 ```
-nuget source sync-keys -Source  https://api.myget.org/F/ContosoRepository
+nuget source add -Source  https://api.myget.org/F/ContosoRepository

-WARNING: The repository <BaseURL> announces certificates that are not in your trusted list configuration, do you want to add the next public keys?
+WARNING: The repository <BaseURL> announces certificates that are not in your trusted list configuration, do you want to add the next public keys to your trusted repositories list?
 For more information visit https://aka.ms/nuget-sync-keys
 ```

 VS package manager settings will show an icon to distinguish which package sources support repository signatures and will add a new window to see and update the keys.